punit170/DSL-for-LogicGate-designers/README.md

 **Scope(LogicGate("logicGate1"), List(NOT(Value(true))).eval**

 ## TestGate
-TestGate is a function that takes 2 parameters - 1) name of user defined logic gate 2) a boolean value either "true" or "false"
+TestGate is a function that takes 2 parameters - 1) the name of user-defined logic gate and 2) a boolean value either "true" or "false"
-TestGate(gateName, BooleanValue) can be used to test is a Logic gate defined with name gateName evaluates to the provided BooleanValue
+TestGate(gateName, BooleanValue) can be used to test a Logic gate defined with name gateName evaluates to the provided BooleanValue

 **TestGate("AndGate1", true)**

 ## getInputVal
-getInputVal() can be used to get value of an already defined input value for a logic gate.
-It is a useful function to fetch input values without having to worry about remembering what values of input was set
+getInputVal() can be used to get the value of an already defined input value for a logic gate.
+It is a useful function to fetch input values without having to worry about remembering what values of input were set

-getInputVal() takes two paramters, nameOfLogicGate: String and nameOfdesiredInput: String.
+getInputVal() takes two parameters, nameOfLogicGate: String and nameOfdesiredInput: String.

-//This will return value of Input variable "A" for "logicGate1"<br>
+//This will return the value of Input variable "A" for "logicGate1"<br>
 **getInputVal("logicGate1", "A")**

 If the logic gate does not exist error "Input value invocation for an undefined logic Gate" is thrown.<br>
-If the required input varible for that logic gate does exists an error "Variable does not exist!" is thrown.
+If the required input variable for that logic gate does exist an error "Variable does not exist!" is thrown.

   ### Note
   Any boolean expressions, LogicGate, Assign or Scope must be evaluated using ".eval" at the end

 ## ClassDef
-ClassDef() creates a user defined class.
-It takes 4 parameters- 1) a user defined string for class name, 2) a list of Field, 3) a Constructor, 4) a list of Method
+ClassDef() creates a user-defined class.
+It takes 4 parameters- 1) a user-defined string for the class name, 2) a list of Fields, 3) a Constructor, 4) a list of Method

 //Creates a class Class1 with Fields X, Constructor, Methods m1<br>
 **ClassDef("Class1", List(Field("X")), Constructor(List(Assign(Field("X"), Value(false)))), List(Method("m1", List(AND(Field("X"), Input("x"))), List(Assign(Input("x"), Value(false)))))).eval**